Topological bifurcations of minimal invariant sets for set-valued dynamical systems: Dependence of minimal invariant sets on parameters

 The above theorem asserts that discontinuous changes in minimal invariant sets occur either as explosions or as instantaneous appearances.
-We are let to address the question if a continuous merging process of two minimal invariant sets is possible (note that this is not ruled out by (i) of \theoref{theo_1}).
-The following proposition shows that the answer to this question is negative if the set-valued dynamical system is continuous rather than only upper semi-continuous.
+We are led to address the question if a continuous merging process of two minimal invariant sets is possible (note that this is not ruled out by (i) of \theoref{theo_1}).
+The following proposition shows that the answer to this question is negative.